Devolution and Local Government Reorganisation

 - Recognises travel to work patterns - a large number of Uttoxeter and Stone residents work in Stoke-on-Trent, with a significant number from Uttoxeter working in Cheadle and at Alton Towers.

-- We know Stoke-on-Trent has financial challenges (as do many other unitary councils), but under the Government's Fair Funding for Local Government proposals it is likely to benefit from millions of pounds more funding in the coming years.
+- We know Stoke-on-Trent has financial challenges (as do many other unitary councils), but under the Government's Fair Funding for Local Government it is likely to benefit from millions of pounds more funding in the coming years.

 - Whilst the extra council tax and business rates from Stone, Uttoxeter and surrounding villages improves revenue generation potential of our Enhanced North Staffordshire unitary council compared to the North Staffordshire unitary proposed by Stoke-on-Trent and other councils.